 2. Don’t Forget the Fun Electives

-Most universities offer these extra-curricular classes for some credit, but usually only 1 or 2.
+Most universities offer these extracurricular classes for some credit, but usually only one or two.
 However, it can be extremely rewarding to have done it in the end.

 3. Don’t Miss Out on a Personal Finance Class/Club

 Finally, I have to promote this: Take a personal finance class or join a finance club.
 Once you graduate, you will be thrown in feet first into the realm of personal finance with your job, your living situation, and more.